Built on My Experience

 That’s the gap Next Shift Hockey exists to fill.

-Why I’m Qualified to Teach This
+Why I Teach This

 I didn’t learn these lessons from a book.

-I had to live them.
+I lived them.

-Not from theory, but from understanding what players feel in those moments.
+Not from theory, but from experience

 A Brief Note on My Playing Career

-I was fortunate to play hockey at the highest level, competing for many years in professional hockey, including the NHL.
+I was fortunate to play hockey at the highest level, competing for over 20 years in professional hockey, including the NHL.
 That experience exposed me to pressure-filled environments, high expectations, setbacks, and moments where performance depended far more on mindset than physical ability.
 I saw firsthand how confidence can swing, how doubt can creep in, and how preparation — mental as much as physical — determines consistency.
 Those experiences don’t define this program, but they inform it.
 They’re the reason I care so deeply about helping young players learn these skills earlier, in a way that’s clear, practical, and age-appropriate.

 From Player to Teacher